Complying with your trust account obligations as a credit licensee

 Trust money held under an AFS licence

-If you also hold an AFS licence and maintain a trust account to hold funds in the course of providing a financial service, you cannot use the same account to keep trust funds you receive as part of your credit service business, even if the same client is involved.
+If you also hold an AFS licence and maintain a trust account to hold funds while providing a financial service, you cannot use the same account to keep trust funds you receive as part of your credit service business, even if the same client is involved.

 Completing and lodging your trust account statement and trust account audit report